uladkasach/Quantum-Golf/README.md

 - launch with `space`

 implements:
-- Heisenberg uncertainty principle, effects on velocity and position
+- <s> Heisenberg uncertainty principle, effects on velocity and position
 - Tunneling, through probabilistic collisions
 - Coulomb forces

+## Installation
+1. run `./install.sh`
+    - `chmod +x ./install.sh` if file is not executed
+    - installs the npm packages required to run the clientside program as well as the basic http-server to serve the files
+2. start the node server with `./start.sh`
+3. navigate to `localhost:8080`
+    - server is hosting the game at that address

+## Libraries Used
+- Babylon.js
+    - simplifies webgl usage
+    - supports collision detection
+    - suports meshes and materials
+    - supports importing models
+- clientside-require
+    - implements npm compatable, node style require() and import() statements in the browser